AntoanNikolov/RedbullGivesYouWings/README.md

 This game uses Google's Teachable Machine AI Model to recognize hand gestures you show to the camera.
 Close your hand to freefall, open your hand to bounce.
+Collect redbull cans for energy to fly.
+Each jump uses your energy.